danielsuzumura/webproject/README.md

 ## Project Description
   * The project consists in a website of one supermarket of small products.
   * The navigational diagram below helps to how navigate in the website and will work until the final release:

   ![image](https://user-images.githubusercontent.com/47069208/119419429-a442e900-bcd0-11eb-8fa7-5ed478d544fe.png)

   * At the end, the website will be launched as a Single-Page Aplication Style, using templates for visualization in the main page:

   ![image](https://user-images.githubusercontent.com/47069208/119419951-ad808580-bcd1-11eb-8870-8207ec50250c.png)

 ## Comments About the Code
+  * At the time of the Milestone 1, only the product apple was implemented.
+The css and html used in the apple page will mostly be reused in the pages of the other products.
 ## Test Plan

 ## Test Results